ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 in this case, lets go to the next function triggered: _deleteItemHandler _ if we hover on **goalId** we will see "goal1", our **hard-coded key/id**.

+To finish our debugging cycle (debuggind this item) we can now "resume script execution",
+and simply try this again and click on the next goal (item),
+and see that here we have the same goalId as before.
+if we have to same ID on two different goals when I clicked them,
+that seems to be the problem why the wrong goal was deleted.

+We should dive back into the code where we actually add goals
+because that is where we set our IDs.